How to Cleanse and Charge Your Altar: A Beginner’s Guide

 What You’ll Need:

-- Smudge bundle or incense (plus lighter/matches/candle flame to light the smudge bundle)
+- Herb bundle or incense (plus lighter to light the bundle)

-- Abalone shell or fireproof container (to catch ashes of smudge bundle) OR incense holder
+- Fireproof container (to catch ashes of smudge bundle) OR incense holder

 - Clean rag